Oveta Culp Hobby: Early life

 Culp was born on January 19, 1905, in Killeen, Texas, to Texas lawyer and legislator Isaac William Culp and Emma Elizabeth Hoover.
 She briefly attended Mary Hardin Baylor College for Women, and attended law classes at South Texas College of Law and Commerce, but did not graduate from either school.
 She went on to study law at the University of Texas Law School, but she did not formally enroll and therefore never received a degree.
 Starting at age 21, she served for several years as parliamentarian of the Texas House of Representatives and was an unsuccessful candidate for the legislature in 1930, before beginning a journalism career in 1931, at age 26.
+Hobby was a member of Junior League of Houston, TX.

 War service

 During World War II, Hobby headed the Women's Interest Section in the War Department's Bureau of Public Relations for a short time and then became the director of the Women's Army Auxiliary Corps (WAAC) (later the Women's Army Corps [WAC]), which was created to fill gaps in the Army left by a shortage of men.
 She was commissioned a colonel in the U.S. Army on 5 July 1943.
 The members of the WAC were the first women other than nurses to wear U.S. Army uniforms and to receive military benefits through the GI Bill.
 Hobby devoted herself to integrating the WAC within the military, despite considering women's military involvement a temporary necessity, and worked to protect and strengthen the WAC and its image.
 As director, she raised admission standards and created a Code of Conduct specific to the WAC to create a tightly regulated, high quality organization that portrayed women's corps in a good light.
 These standards, along with actions to guard the morals and image of members, developed from Hobby's prior experience with publicity and knowledge of the importance of media representation.
 Hobby achieved the rank of colonel and received the Distinguished Service Medal for efforts during the war.
 She was the first woman in the Army to receive this award.